The ABCs of Summer Activities at Utah Ski Resorts

 MINI GOLF

 • Snowbasin: The scenic yet tricky, 18-hole Wildflower Mini Golf course awaits you at the base of Snowbasin Resort.
 Enjoy the course from mid-June through early October on Saturdays and Sundays from 9AM–4PM.
-The cost is $8-12.

 PADDLEBOARDING

-• Deer Valley: Cool off at Deer Valley's quaint and sandy Pebble Beach, the perfect launching point to enjoy kayaking or paddleboarding.
+• Deer Valley: Cool off at Deer Valley's quaint and sandy Pebble Beach, the perfect launching point to learn or enjoy kayaking or paddleboarding.
 Just steps from the Deer Valley Café, guests can sign up for classes, paddleboard yoga, lessons, demos or just rent a board and hit the water.
 A SUP 101 class with Park City SUP is perfect for beginners or experts looking to improve their paddling techniques.
 There are also yoga and surf fit classes to further dial your balance on the water and strengthen your muscles.

 PAINTBALLING